 The costs of providing the various programs and other activities have been summarized on a functional basis in the Statement of Activities.
-Accordingly, certain costs such as salaries and benefits, bank and investment fees, payroll taxes, contract labor, office expenses, printing and postage, technology subscriptions, community partnerships, marketing, website and network services, other expenses, dues, subscriptions and publications, and payroll services have been allocated among the programs and supporting services based on level of effort.
+Accordingly, certain costs such as salaries and benefits, bank and investment fees, contract labor, contract labor, community partnerships, payroll taxes, printing and postage, technology subscriptions, website and network services, marketing, office expenses, dues, subscriptions and publications, payroll services, and other have been allocated among the programs and supporting services based on level of effort.